ucsffrancislab/genomics/data/20230726-Illumina-CystEV/20230815-iMOKA/README.md

 20230103 - Just noticed that when I predicted, there was a character difference which made the ratio on the final line wrong.
+Reran.
+Somehow it didnt actually make a difference.